Alanaktion/alanaktion.github.io/resume.md

 # Alan Hardman
 *Web Developer* &mdash; alan@phpizza.com

 I've been coding since I was nine, and plan to keep doing it forever.
-I've primarily focused on web development, but have experience with Windows desktop and mobile app development.
+I've primarily focused on web development, but have experience with Windows and mobile app development.
 I have a passion for Open Source and contribute to a variety of projects as well as maintain [several of my own](https://github.com/Alanaktion).

 <section markdown="1">
 ### Skills